serasset/dbnary/README.md

 You may also query the data from the above web page, using SPARQL.

-This repository hosts the programs that extracted the dat from Wiktionary.
+This repository hosts the programs that extracted the data from Wiktionary.
 It does not contain tools to use it.

 ### How do I compile the extractor? ###